cbrnr/pytiaclient/README.md

 License
 -------

 This project is licensed under the GNU GPL (version 3 or higher).
-Copyright 2013 by Clemens Brunner <clemens.brunner@tugraz.at>.
+Copyright 2013 by [Clemens Brunner](mailto:clemens.brunner@tugraz.at).